PandaDev0069/TUIZ/docs/Bug_Tracker.md

 ### High Priority
 - Needs a complete new re-work on how the ui of quiz and questions and options looks
-- no update of game status , always waiting
 - no creation of resutls(might be beacuse we are not updating game status)
 - create a separate,new and updated host menu/ control panel.
 ### Medium Priority